Kpatel4-Dev/CS101-Fall2025-2849-Online/README.md

-# 📚 CS101 – Fall 2025: Unit 1 Introduction to Programming Overview
+# 📚 CS101 – Unit 1 Introduction to Programming Overview

 Welcome to Unit 1!
 Here's what you'll be working on: